tencentyun/intlcloud-documents/yehe_doc/视频服务/云直播/购买指南/基础服务/标准直播服务费用_intl_en.md

 - Billing rules: Fees are calculated by multiplying the total traffic consumed in a day in a billing region by the unit price of the corresponding tier.

 #### Billing example
 - Assume that you used the LVB service on January 4, 2022 and consumed 1 TB of downstream traffic in Hong Kong (China) and 6 TB of downstream traffic in Russia.
-On January 5, 2022, you would be charged:
+On January 5, 2022, the following traffic fee would be billed:
 0.0748 (USD/GB) x 1000 (GB) + 0.0634 (USD/GB) x 6000 (GB) = 445.2 USD.
 - By default, fees are billed based on downstream usage.
 However, upstream usage will also be billed if the ratio of downstream traffic to upstream traffic is smaller than 10:1 and the peak upstream bandwidth used in a day exceeds 100 Mbps.
 The billing mode, list prices, and tiered pricing rules for upstream usage are the same as those for downstream usage.